melvinmt/early-reader-app/SUPABASE_EMAIL_SETUP.md

 ## Verification

 After updating the template:
+1. **Double-check the template** - Make sure there is NO `{{ .ConfirmationURL }}` anywhere in the template
+2. **Save the template** in the Supabase Dashboard
-1. Request a new OTP code in the app
+3. Request a new OTP code in the app (wait a few seconds for template changes to propagate)
-2. Check your email
+4. Check your email
-3. You should receive an email with a 6-digit code (e.g., "123456")
+5. You should receive an email with a 6-digit code (e.g., "123456")
-4. The email should NOT contain a clickable "Log In" link
+6. The email should NOT contain a clickable "Log In" link

+## Troubleshooting

+**Still receiving Magic Links?**

+1. **Check the template again** - Search for `{{ .ConfirmationURL }}` and remove it completely
+2. **Check the subject line** - The subject should not reference "Magic Link"
+3. **Wait a few minutes** - Template changes can take a few minutes to propagate
+4. **Try a different email** - Sometimes email clients cache old templates
+5. **Check if you're editing the right template** - Make sure you're editing "Magic Link", not "Confirm signup" or another template

 ## References